BioComputingUP/OSAI_ecosystem/TOOLS_SELECTION_CRITERIA.md

 An example of this AI Ecosystem components list being hosted and utilized can be found on [ELIXIR's DOME website](https://dome-ml.org/ai-ecosystem).
 However, we hope this list structure and its underlying YAML format can be reused and adapted for other scientific domains or global regions, especially where different recommendation and guidance frameworks are pertinent.

-# Categories of AI resources captured:
+# Categories of AI ecosystem components captured:

-The AI Ecosystem components list captures various types of resources, categorized as follows:
+The AI Ecosystem components list captures various types of resources and aims to have a wider focus to ensure best content value, categorized as follows:

 - AI/ML Library (e.g. Scikit-learn)
 - Analysis platform (e.g. Google Colab)